 Program of Study

-Option 1 — Coastline General Education: designed for students pursuing an Associate degree and who may or may not be planning to transfer to a four-year university.
+Option 1 — AA/AS Local Degree GE: designed for students pursuing an Associate degree and who may or may not be planning to transfer to a four-year university.
 The degree is transferable to many colleges and universities.

 Option 2—CSU GE Breadth: designed for students who are planning to transfer to a university in the CSU system.
 It may also be appropriate for transfer to some independent colleges and universities.